-- 1. Receive grievance (in person, writing, verbally, phone or emails etc) - During project implementation the primary point person for public and community engagement will be the Social Development Specialist (SDS)/Project Coordinator (PC).
-The PC has a hotline for direct contact with the program. - The PC will manage this line and is the first point of contact for any complaints and will assist them in following the official SDU project Grievance procedure.
-The PC will respond immediately (real time) and help guide the complainant to formulate the grievance and guide the complaint through the process.
+- 1. Receive grievance (in person, writing, verbally, phone or emails) - The Social specialist or the Project Manager will be the first point of contact for any complaints and will assist them in following the official SDU project Grievance procedure.
+The PM will respond immediately (real time) and help guide the complainant to formulate the grievance and guide the complaint through the process.